rust-in-public/rust-in-public.github.io/_posts/2022-07-04-method-chaining-in-rust.md

 }
 ```

-This code works perfectly fine, but it is imperative, and does not follow the [declarative goals of functional programming](https://kerkour.com/rust-functional-programming).
+This code works perfectly fine, but it is imperative, as we work step-by-step through *how* the program should do something.
+It does not follow the [declarative goals of functional programming](https://kerkour.com/rust-functional-programming) that ask us to describe *what* the program is doing.
 In Rust, we can chain methods together to produce code in a functional style:

 ```rust
 fn main() {